Old Chicago Main Post Office

-The Old Chicago Main Post Office is a nine-story-tall building in downtown Chicago.
-The original building was designed by Graham, Anderson, Probst & White and built in 1921, but the structure was expanded greatly in 1932 in order to serve Chicago's great volume of postal business, swollen by the mail-order businesses of Montgomery Ward (the largest retailer in the United States) and of Sears (its competitor).
+The Old Chicago Main Post Office is a nine-story-tall office building in downtown Chicago, Illinois, U.S. The building was designed by Graham, Anderson, Probst & White and built in 1921.
+The structure of the building was expanded greatly in 1932 in order to serve Chicago's great volume of postal business, increased significantly by the mail-order businesses of Montgomery Ward (the largest retailer in the United States) and of Sears (its competitor).
+The building is listed on the National Register of Historic Places.

-The Old Post Office is home to many corporate offices including Walgreens, Ferrara Candy Company, PepsiCo, Cisco Systems, Uber, CBOE, Home Chef, and more.
+In 1997, the post office moved to a modern processing center nearby and the building was sold by the U.S. Postal Service for redevelopment in 2007.
+After an extensive restoration project, the Old Post Office became home to many corporate offices including Walgreens, Ferrara Candy Company, PepsiCo, Cisco Systems, Uber, CBOE, Home Chef, Vizient, Inc., and more.

 History

 The original 1922 structure was a brick-sided mail terminal building, sited just east of the main building that spans the Eisenhower Expressway as it turns into Ida B. Wells Drive.
 Major expansion in 1932 added a total of nine floors for more than 60 acre, or 2.5 million square feet (230,000 m²), of floorspace.
 Its footprint, as initially designed, would have blocked the proposed Congress Parkway extension; as a compromise, a hole for the Parkway was reserved in the base of the Post Office and utilized twenty years later.
 Competitors Montgomery Ward and Sears combined to make Chicago "the nation's mail-order capital".
 (Montgomery Ward, which became the largest retailer in the United States in the late 1930s, was eventually passed by Sears, and then was purchased and merged.)
-In 1966 the Main Chicago Post Office came to a halt when a logjam of 10 million pieces of mail clogged the system for nearly a week.
+In 1966, the Main Chicago Post Office came to a halt when a logjam of 10 million pieces of mail clogged the system for nearly a week.
 With Chicago rated worst in postal deliveries, a new Main Post Office to be located right across Harrison Street was proposed.
 In 1997, the old building was vacated in favor of the new, modernized facility.
 The building was listed on the National Register of Historic Places in 2001.

-A February 2006 report by the General Accounting Office stated that it cost the government $2 million a year to maintain the retired building.
+A February 2006 report by the General Accounting Office stated, that it cost the government $2 million a year to maintain the retired building.
 On June 9, 2009, the Chicago Sun-Times reported that the postal service was placing the post office on the auction block.
 Held on August 27 and conducted by Rick Levin & Associates Inc., the auction raised $40 million, which was well over the opening bid of $300,000.
-The buyer was reported to be English real estate developer Bill Davies.
+The buyer was reported to be English real estate developer Bill Davies, who led International Properties Developments (IPD).
 While Davies missed an October 10, 2009 deadline to close the deal, he finally acquired the building on October 21, 2009, paying about $17 million.